 Revised CBSE Class 12 Economics Syllabus (Reduced 30%): PDF Download

-For students to have a proper study plan, Vidya Setu provides CBSE class 12 Economics syllabus 2020-21 pdf download with detailed and updated information related to the CBSE class 12 Economics Syllabus.
+For students to have a proper study plan, Vidya Setu provides CBSE class 12 Economics syllabus 2020-21 pdf download with detailed and updated information related to the CBSE class 12 Economics Syllabus as well as Class 12 Commerce Syllabus.

 Download CBSE Class 12 Economics Syllabus- Reduced 30%

-Students preparing for preparation of the upcoming Economics exam must have the knowledge of the revised CBSE class 12 Economics syllabus.
+Students preparing for preparation of the upcoming Economics exam must have knowledge of the revised CBSE class 12 Economics syllabus.
 Students must know what chapters they have to study and what all topics or units are reduced from the CBSE class 12th economics syllabus for this academic year 2020-21.
+Economics class 12 syllabus 2020-21 is provided below, NEW syllabus of economics class 12 CBSE 2020-21 has been released by CBSE and deleted topics of economics class 12 have been already excluded.

 From this article, students can download the Revised CBSE economics syllabus class 12 2020-21 pdf, with all the Deleted topics from the syllabus and updated weightage of each unit.